Dr. Sponaugle Discusses Lyme with Terry Beatley America Out Loud

 The physiologist continued, “I cannot diagnose you with a disease; that would be illegal for me to do.
 I can only tell you what I see in your blood.
 Since you have never had sex, there are only one other known bacteria that looks like this.
 It is called Borrelia burgdorferi.
-It is most commonly associated with Lyme disease contracted through tick, mosquito, and horsefly bites.”
+It is commonly associated with Lyme disease contracted through tick, mosquito, and horsefly bites.”

 The questions didn’t stop, though.
 “Do you ever have cold hands or cold feet?”
 We chuckled.
 She frequently washed her cold, clammy feet in the bathtub before bedtime.

 “How about achiness and brain fog?”
 To my surprise, my daughter explained how for the past six months, she has felt like her eyelids were heavy, mind foggy, and just recently had begun with blurred vision.
 Having been engrossed in seeking a cure for her aching elbow and muscle achiness, I had not been told of this new symptom.
 It must have seemed the least of her concerns.

 The physiologist positioned a large splotch of something from my daughter’s blood on the microscope monitor.
 He explained that this image was a piece of biofilm, a slimy substance that provides a perfect environment for multiplication of bacteria and a highly resistant environment to antibiotics because the antibiotic can’t penetrate the slimy barrier.
 The biofilm attracts other bacteria, chemical toxins, and mold spores, which get stuck in the biofilm preventing the body from detoxing the contaminants.
 The longer one has been infected with the bacteria, the thicker the biofilm is.